UK Prostate Cancer Clinical Research Strategy Group logo banner image

 Spotting what's missing:

-The group will help identify important gaps in prostate cancer research and shape the studies needed for men over the next five to ten years.
+The group will help identify important gaps in clinical prostate cancer research and shape the studies needed for men over the next five to ten years.

 Offering early support:

-The group will give expert advice and guidance to strengthen research ideas and study designs at early stages of development.
+The group will give expert advice and guidance to strengthen clinical research ideas and study designs at early stages of development.

 Working openly and together:

-The group aims to be transparent, supportive, and collaborative - helping everyone in the prostate cancer research community make their studies as strong and impactful as possible, as quickly as possible.
+The group aims to be transparent, supportive, and collaborative - helping everyone in the prostate cancer research community make their clinical studies as strong and impactful as possible, as quickly as possible.

 Supporting new researchers: